swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 },
 ```

+### Performance

+Performance of SBOM generation depends on the machine that's generating the SBOM and how large the project is.
+In general, a repo that is the size of `swift-package-manager` (approx 60 components and 350 dependencies) will take less than 5 seconds to generate both CycloneDX and SPDX SBOMs.

 ## Security

 This will strengthen Swift’s supply chain security profile by providing a basic inventory for packages and products.